Academic Policies

 If you change your legal name, stop by Cal Student Central, 120 Sproul Hall, and complete a “Petition for Change of Name” form and provide appropriate documentation.
 For further information on the Name Change Policy and an alternative method to going to Sproul Hall in person, please see the Office of the Registrar's website.

-You may designate a preferred name via CalCentral.
-Your preferred name is the name you would like to be referred to in the classroom and elsewhere on campus.
+You may designate a lived name via CalCentral.
+Your lived name is the name you would like to be referred to in the classroom and elsewhere on campus.
 It is different than your legal name, which will still be used for financial aid, diplomas, transcripts, payroll documents, and other documents.
 For further information on Preferred Name, please see the Office of the Registrar's website.

 Access to Records